Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 To deploy the infrastructure via Terraform `azd` uses the [Azure Terraform Provider](https://github.com/hashicorp/terraform-provider-azurerm) under the hood.
 This provider (not `azd`) is using the Azure CLI login flow.
 As a consequence when using Terraform you must enforce `azd` to make use of this flow:

 * Configure `azd` to make use of the Azure CLI via the command `azd config set auth.useAzCliAuth true`.
-* If you are using the `devcontainer` or GitHub Codespaces, make sure to add the Azure CLI feature in the `devcontainer.json` file.
-We provide the corresponding template as [/templates/devcontainer.json.azcli](../templates/devcontainer.json.azcli) in this repository.
+* If you are using the `devcontainer` or GitHub Codespaces, make that you open the devcontainer "Azure Developer CLI (Terraform)" that contains all necessary prerequisites.

 ### Adjustment of manifest